Skip links

 WNBA

 In the week following the national championship, Paige celebrated with the UConn fans at a parade in Hartford, shot the cover of NYT Style and got drafted #1 by the Dallas Wings in the WNBA Draft.
+In her electric debut season, she went on to win Rookie of the Year and earn a spot as a WNBA All-Star.
 With over six million followers, she’s the first organic star borne of the social media highlight generation, but it’s her preternatural skill that has led her to be branded the future of basketball.

 YOU CAN’T FORCE THIS.